Vokerlee/assembler-x86-64-hacking/5.2. Hash-table's optimization/README.md

 ```

 It is awful!
 CRC-table `C++ unsigned long crc_table[256]` counts every time!
 Again and again!
-Urgently fix this by counting the table only 1 time:
+Urgently fix it by counting the table only one time:

 ```C++
 class CRC32Hash